GalaluddinOwais/The-Evolving-Green-Thing/README.md

-<span style="font-size: 36px;">The Evolving Green Thing: A Journey of Reinforcement Learning
+<span style="font-size: 72px; weight: bold">The Evolving Green Thing: A Journey of Reinforcement Learning
 </span>

 # About the project